argoproj/argo-workflows/docs/executor_swagger.md

 3. The permission bits are OR'd with rw-rw----

 If unset, the Kubelet will not modify the ownership and permissions of any volume.
+Note that this field cannot be set when spec.os.name is windows.
 +optional |  |
 | fsGroupChangePolicy | [PodFSGroupChangePolicy](#pod-f-s-group-change-policy)| `PodFSGroupChangePolicy` |  | |  |  |
 | runAsGroup | int64 (formatted integer)| `int64` |  | | The GID to run the entrypoint of the container process.